 - Diseases that affect nerves.
 These include multiple sclerosis and Parkinson's disease.

 - Other health problems, such as low testosterone levels.

 - Injuries to the pelvic area, a spinal cord injury, or treatment such as pelvic surgery or radiation in the pelvic area.

-- Using substances, such as long-term (chronic) alcohol abuse.
+- Using substances, such as long-term (chronic) heavy alcohol use.

 - Psychological risk factors, such as depression or a recent life change.

 Activities that constrict blood flow to the penis may increase the risk for erection problems.
 For example, frequent long-distance bicycle riding on a hard, narrow saddle may increase risk.
 But the possible link between bike riding and erection problems has not been proved.
 Experts continue to debate this issue.

 A vasectomy usually doesn't cause erection problems.
 But pain after the operation may affect sexual performance for a time.
 And if a man wasn't comfortable with his decision to have a vasectomy, or if he's having second thoughts, it could affect him psychologically.

 Call your doctor now or seek medical care right away if: